 Insurance companies are for-profit companies, so they have a built-in financial motive to deny your claim.
 One of the tools they use to deny claims is using surveillance to decide the legitimacy of a disability claim.
 This leads to one of the common reasons they deny claims – they claim that the insured is faking or exaggerating their injuries.

 This is why insurance companies may conduct covert surveillance to prove that your injuries are not as you claim.
+Below, we discuss how disability insurance investigators investigate people.

 1. Physical Surveillance